 - 1. All competitors must be present at the general briefing, which will take place as announced by the Organizer. - 2.
 The main information given at this briefing must also be displayed in English on the official board. - 3.
-The General Briefing, including the safety briefing, usually takes place at take-off before the first task briefing.
+The mandatory General Briefing, including the safety briefing, will take place before the first task briefing.